Fixed-point spectrum for group actions by affine isometries on Lp-spaces: Isometric group actions on -spaces

-Let $\pi:G\rightarrow O(L_{p}(X,\mu))$ be a (BL) orthogonal representation.
-We will say that $\pi$ is measure-preserving if the corresponding action of $G$ on $(X,\mu)$ is $\mu$-preserving, equivalently if the associated Radon-Nikodym derivative is equal to $1$ almost everywhere.
+Notice that $\vert\pi\vert$ is a (BL) representation, since $\pi$ is a (BL) representation.
+The representation $\vert \pi \vert$ is obtained from $\pi$ by simply omitting the function $h$ appearing in formula $(\ast)$ (or equivalently taking it to be constant 1) for each element $\pi(g)$, $g \in G$.
+We will say that $\pi$ is positive in the case where $\pi=\vert\pi\vert$.
+Also, we will say that $\pi$ is measure-preserving if the corresponding action of $G$ on $(X,\mu)$ is $\mu$-preserving, equivalently if the associated Radon-Nikodym derivative is equal to $1$ almost everywhere.
 By Banach's description of the isometries of $\ell_{p}$, all (BL) representations on the space $\ell_{p}$ are measure-preserving (see section 2 in \cite{BO} for details).